 Few people have had the opportunity to serve in so many ways as Ken Kaiser, a 1967 Elyria High graduate.
 Kaiser was considered a good athlete in his days — including being No. 1 singles and doubles at Lorain County Community College.
 He earned his basketball officiating certificate in 1972 and has been an active football official for 27 seasons with 21 post season assignments including 14 state semi-final or state final games.
 Ken has also officiated softball for 15 years.
 At Ohio State, Kaiser has been the official scoreboard operator/official timer for 25 years and the official scorer/timer for the men’s basketball team for 35 years.
 He’s also been the public address announcer for both OSU’s women’s basketball and volleyball teams.
 Kaiser has been the state tennis tournament manager for both girls and boys — managing both for better than 30 years.
 He’s also been the University’s liaison to the Special Olympics summer games.
 He has been honored by a number of organizations for his service.
 Kaiser has never forgotten his roots and often wears proudly the colors and logo of his high school.

-Please note: Nominations for consideration for our next banquet close December 31.
+Please note: Nominations for consideration for our next banquet closed will close on December 31.
 Applications for our annual scholarship awards can be obtained at either the athletic office or from your guidance counselor.
-Those applications must be in by December 31.
+Those applications must be in by January 31.